To the average college student, the comparison of federal vs. private student loans may seem insignificant.

 The big limit that applies to all forms of student aid is the Estimated Cost of Attendance (COA).
 The COA is calculated each year by the school.

 The total student loan borrowing plus any grants and scholarships cannot exceed the COA.
 However, most students will find that the COA is a far higher number than what it actually costs to go to school.
 Students who find that the COA is less than their actual expenses should view this issue as a major red flag and get into contact with their school’s financial aid office.

-In addition to the cap on yearly student aid, federal student loans also have yearly limits.
-These limits can be quite low for undergraduate students, but graduate students will usually find they are able to get ample amounts of federal student aid to pay for grad school.
+Federal student loans also have yearly borrowing limits.
+These limits can be quite low for undergraduate students.
+However, graduate students will usually find they can get ample amounts of federal student aid to pay for grad school.

 The only other limit with private loans is imposed by lenders.
 Based upon a borrower and cosigner’s credit score and debt-to-income ratio, a lender may cap the yearly and total borrowing that they are willing to issue.
-These lending decisions are based upon the credit application rather than the actual cost of the school.
+Lenders make these determinations based upon the credit application rather than the actual cost of the school.

 Federal Interest Rates vs. Private Loan Interest Rates

 Congress sets federal student loan interest rates.
 These rates will vary depending upon the type of federal loan borrowed.